-excluding assets which cannot be realised or recovered within twelve months; excluding amounts receivable from connected persons (to the extent that they are not properly secured, except certain allowable deposits);
+excluding assets which cannot be realised or recovered within twelve months; excluding amounts receivable from connected persons (to the extent that they are not properly secured, except certain allowable deposits); washing investments at computer methods when a possible deposite in a possible deposite.

 (3) valuing investments at current market value.

-The resulting balance should be at least $\pounds 1$ .
+The resulting balance should be at least $\pounds 1$.